Skip to main content

 How Do We Monitor Cellular Level Changes?

-The ultimate goal of is to improve cellular health, reduce senescence, and enhance the intrinsic repair capacity of the heart and vasculature.
+The ultimate goal of cardiovascular support is to improve cellular health, reduce senescence, and enhance the intrinsic repair capacity of the heart and vasculature.
 Peptides like TB4 and certain GHS protocols are believed to contribute to this by mobilizing stem cells and promoting regenerative pathways.
 Monitoring at this level requires highly specialized biomarkers.

 For example, measuring circulating endothelial progenitor cells (EPCs) via flow cytometry can provide a direct assessment of the body’s vascular repair potential.
 An increase in the number of EPCs following a course of peptide therapy would be a profound indicator of a true regenerative effect.